beegrass/SWEN261-TeamProject-Blackhawks/docs/DesignDoc.md

 Both the ViewModel and Model are built using Java and Spring Framework.
 Details of the components within these tiers are supplied below.

 ## Design Principle Analysis
+### Single Responsibility Principle
+> Was used in model tier, where Jersey and Customer each have a single responsibility.
+A Jerseys responsibility was to create and update its data.
+A > Customer’s responsibility was to be created and edit their cart.
+Was also used in the controllers for Jersey and Customer.
+Their responsibility was > to handle their respective API requests and provide
+> responses using HTTP protocols.

 ## Overview of User Interface

 This section describes the web interface flow; this is how the user views and interacts with the e-store application.

 The user interface will begin with the default page of the storefront.
 Once there, the user will have the option to login as a customer or admin.
 If an admin, they will be taken to an inventory management page.
-In addition, after the customer browses the store, they will navigate to a checkout page where they will be able to pay for their items.df
+In addition, after the customer browses the store, they will navigate to a checkout page where they will be able to pay for their items.

 ## View Tier